ShadiyahMangru/ShadiyahMangru.github.io/README.md

 # ShadiyahMangru.github.io

-This repository stores the code for my current <a href="https://shadiyahmangru.github.io/">website</a>.
+This repository stores the JavaScript/jQuery, css, and html code for my current <a href="https://shadiyahmangru.github.io/">test / development website</a>.